abinit/abinit/doc/guide/respfn.md

 calculations, because they are more sensitive to that error.

 The convergence tests with respect to [[ecut]], and the k-point grid should be done carefully.
-This was already emphasized in the abinit help file and is re- emphasized here.
+This was already emphasized in the [[help:abinit]] and is re- emphasized here.
 The user should test the convergence DIRECTLY on the property he or she is interested in.
 For example, if the user wants a phonon frequency accurate to 10 cm^-1, he/she could be lead to do a full calculation (GS+RF) of